vokegpu/ekg-docs/model/performance-model.md

   /**
    * The smart-cache occurs here, with two possible cases:
-   * 1- if should update: the redraw will recalculate the entire local geometry buffer (gbuffer) and update at end.
+   * 1- if should update: the redraw will recalculate the entire local geometry buffer (geometry_buffer and gpu_data_buffer) and update at end.
-   * 2- if should not update: the redraw will copy the latest geometry buffer (gbuffer).
+   * 2- if should not update: the redraw will copy the latest geometry buffer (geometry_buffer and gpu_data_buffer).
    **/

   EKG_WIDGET_CALL(